Our Lady and St Joseph Parish

 Bingley Food Bank

 Bingley Foodbank is a community resource serving local people facing crises in their lives.
-It was initiated by the Methodist Airedale Circuit in Partnership with many local churches, voluntary groups and local organisations.
+It has been initiated by the Methodist Airedale Circuit in Partnership with many local churches, voluntary groups and local organisations.
 It opened its doors in Bingley Arts Centre on 29 November 2013.

 Donations

 Donations can be made at Bingley Little Theatre (Bingley Arts Centre) on Tuesdays and Fridays between 10.30am and 11.45am.
-There are boxes for donations at both SS Mary & Monica's church, Cottingley and Sacred Heart church on Nethermoor View in Bingley.
+There are boxes for donations at both SS Mary & Monica's church, Cottingley and Sacred Heart church in Bingley.
+The churches are closed due to the virus outbreak!

 Tins of Potatoes